ArthurGareginyan/my-custom-functions/readme.txt

 * Functions _prepare, _duplicates, and _exec optimized.
 = 2.3 =
 * Added function to check for duplicate function names.
 Compares the names of all functions (internal, user).
 The _duplicates function added.
-* Added function for automatic remove the "successful" message after 3 seconds.
+* Added function of automatic remove the "successful" message after 3 seconds.
 * Removed the default message about successful saving.
 * The function of user code cleaning modified.
 * File js-functions.js renamed to functions.js.